About 3DS

 3DS and Authorization Decisioning

-When a 3DS authentication takes place before an authorization, the cardholder_authentication
+When a 3DS authentication takes place, the cardholder_authentication

 object in the ASA request contains data indicating the outcome of the 3DS authentication.
-Refer to this documentation for the latest.
+Refer to this documentation for the latest information.
 A few key fields to note:

 liability_shift